spike7638/TankSensor/README.md

 When power is removed from the unit, the low- and high-limit settings, network name, tank name, and other data are preserved and restored at the next startup.
 For this, we use the Flash memory that's part of the ESP32, which can be written thousands of times before wearing out.
 Because our "settings" values are likely to be written just a few times, this seems like a safe approach.
 This particular part of the system is implemented in the Persistence.[cpp, h] files.

 The project involves several libraries.
 A really useful "getting started" bunch of data is [here](https://sites.google.com/site/jmaathuis/arduino/lilygo-ttgo-t-display-esp32).
+Here are the libraries involved.

 * "Preferences", to handle our persistent data
+* "ArduinoJson", to handle decoding data transferred from the web
 * "Button2", to handle the limit-setting buttons
-* "OTA", to handle over-the-air programming, so that the system can be updated via Bluetooth, hence without a physical reconnection to a laptop or other device with the Arduino programming environment
+--* "OTA", to handle over-the-air programming, so that the system can be updated via Bluetooth, hence without a physical reconnection to a laptop or other device with the Arduino programming environment
 * "AsyncWebFS", a web-server that uses a file system implemented in the flash memory of the ESP32, and handles web data asynchronously
-* mDNS, a system for providing DNS information (the stuff your computer uses to figure out that google.com really means IP address 27.82.18.1 [which I just made up].
+--* mDNS, a system for providing DNS information (the stuff your computer uses to figure out that google.com really means IP address 27.82.18.1 [which I just made up].
 This lets us give our device a network name like "fuelTank1.local" which a nearby device can connect to and read the current fullness of the fuel Tank
 * TFT_eSPI, a graphics library for the TFT display

 These cooperate to provide the necessary functionality.
 For each, there are good web resources describing how they work, but for some (esp. the graphics library) there are some subtleties that I'll describe as well.

+The last of these -- TFT_eSPI -- requires selecting the board you're using **by editing the library file**; I cannot imagine what made the author make this choice.
+Whtt if you have two projects that use two different boards?
+Presumably there's some magical innvocation you could use to make that work, but for now, the "edit the library" approach is the one we're taking

 ## Software structure
 In ```TankSensor.ino```, in ```setup()```, we establish a few constants (e.g., how long to display the depth meter after a touch on the touch-sensor) and then initialize the various contributing components: